 Now that I have addressed the rationalist/substantialist intrusion into Western thought and some of its impact on the practice of astrology, it is time to discuss the essentialist basis from which astrology draws its tools and methods.
-This is the answer to the recurring and age old question as to why astrology “works.”
+This is the answer to the recurring and age-old question as to why astrology “works.”

 Astrology is one of the few traditional sciences that is still being practiced.
 As I discussed in my previous article, in the past, all sciences were traditional sciences, but over the centuries, traditional science was replaced by modern science.
-While rationalism and modern science has invaded astrology, and many astrologers may not be aware of the traditional principles upon which this craft is based, these principles are deeply entwined in the tools and methods that astrologers use.
+While rationalism and modern science have invaded astrology, and many astrologers may not be aware of the traditional principles upon which this craft is based, these principles are deeply entwined in the tools and methods that astrologers use.

 The most basic tools that astrologers use are the planets and the zodiac.
 The physical planets and the zodiac are physical representations of deeper metaphysical principles.
 They are not the principles themselves.
 A metaphor I have been taught to explain this concept is that of the reflection of the Moon on the water.
 The reflection may not look exactly like the Moon that it reflects, but the Moon is still the source of that reflection.
 In the same way, the planets and the zodiac that we can see reflect principles that we can not see.

 The planets reflect aspects of the Divine, whatever name we may use for the Divine.
-My present spiritual tradition is Filianism, so I will be primarily using that spiritual language, although I will incorporate language from other traditions to the extent I am able to speak knowledgeably about the tradition.
+My present spiritual tradition is Filianism so I will be primarily using that spiritual language, although I will also incorporate language from other traditions to the extent I am able to speak knowledgeably about the tradition.
 These principles are not tied to any specific religion, however, and they are part of universal traditional wisdom.
 Readers from other spiritual traditions, please feel free to translate these principles into your own spiritual lexicon.

 The Seven Divine Principles